H3llKa1ser/SOC-Assistant-Guide/Tools/Palo Alto Networks/Data Lake.md

 ### In our queries, we can use operators like AND OR NOT LIKE and also use wildcards like %example% (%)

 ### We can choose a timeframe from up to 90 days (depends on organizational log retention policy)

+### We can search for activity based on source/destination IP address